EMDR Therapy for Attachment & Relationship Issues

 Make an appointment

-How We Work with Couples and Relationship Issues
+How We Work with Attachment and Relationship Issues

 In our therapeutic practice, we recognize the profound impact that relational trauma and betrayal can have on an individual's self-esteem and their ability to maintain close relationships.
 Utilizing Eye Movement Desensitization and Reprocessing (EMDR), our therapists address the deep-rooted emotional scars left by such experiences.
 Often, these traumatic events lead to a significant erosion of self-worth and trust, not just in others but also in oneself.
 This diminished sense of self-esteem can manifest as a tendency to push people away, driven by a fear of repeated hurt and a protective mechanism against vulnerability.